 Joe Creek is about 6.5 miles in length and drains an area of 13.7 sq. miles in southeast Tulsa.
 The creek has several tributary branches (East and West Joe Creek, Little Joe and South Joe) that converge near E. 53rd and S. Evanston Ave., at Manion Park, just north of Eisenhower International School, to form lower Joe Creek mainstem.
-The mainstem and its branches have been channelized through much of their lengths.
+The mainstem and its tributaries have been channelized through much of their lengths.

-Little Joe Creek, itself, rises near S. 61st St. and 73rd E. Ave. and flows north and then west for 3.4 miles, crossing under Sheridan Rd. just south of The Farm shopping center and then passing through La Fortune Park before finally joining the North and South Forks of the creek at Manion Park.
+Little Joe Creek, itself, rises near S. 61st St. and 73rd E. Ave. and flows north and then west for 3.4 miles, crossing under Sheridan Rd. just south of The Farm shopping center and then entering La Fortune Park at about Hudson Ave. and 56th St. before finally joining the North and South Forks of the creek at Manion Park.

+Little Joe Creek channel, looking west-downstream-from Sheridan Rd.

-Located on the north and south sides of Little Joe Creek between about 53rd and 55th Sts. from Sandusky Ave. east to Toledo Pl., RLA #16 is 4.5 miles above the creek's junction with the Arkansas River, and 1⁄4-mile west of the Yale Avenue bridge over Little Joe Creek.
-Of the 14 residences that make up the RLA, nine are on the north side of the creek along Sandusky and Toledo Avenue, and four on the south side along Toledo Pl.
-The residences on the north side of the creek are situated in the generally flat Little Joe Creek alluvial floodplain at between 670 and 674 ft. elevation.
-The south side has a steeper slope towards the creek, with the homes situated between 674 and 682 ft. elevation.
+Located along Little Joe Creek between Lakewood Ave. and Sheridan Rd., RLA #39 is 5.5 miles above the creek's junction with the Arkansas River, and immediately west of the Sheridan Rd. bridge over Little Joe Creek.
+Of the seven residences that make up the

+RLA, all are situated in the Little Joe Creek alluvial floodplain at between 710 and 720 ft. elevation